tobert/tobert.github.io/src/post/installing-cassandra-spark-stack.md

 All that's left to get started with the connector now is to get spark-shell to pick it up.
-The easiest way I've found is to set the classpath with --driver-class-path then restart the context in the REPL with the necessary classes imported so you can access sc.cassandraTable().
+The easiest way I've found is to set the classpath with --driver-class-path then restart the context in the REPL with the necessary classes imported to make sc.cassandraTable() visible.

+The newly loaded methods will not show up in tab completion.
+I don't know why.

 ```
 /opt/spark/bin/spark-shell --driver-class-path $(echo /opt/connector/*.jar |sed 's/ /:/g')
 ```

-It will print a bunch of log information then you will see the scala&gt; prompt.
+It will print a bunch of log information then present scala&gt; prompt.

 ```
 scala> sc.stop